Cit Bank vs. Marcus By Goldman Sachs

 Strengths

-- CIT Bank's Platinum Savings offers a high APY of 4.00%.
+- CIT Bank's Platinum Savings offers a higher APY of 3.85% compared to Marcus's 3.65%.

 Potential Drawbacks

-- CIT Bank is not BBB Accredited, rated A-.
+- CIT Bank is not BBB accredited, rated A-.

-- CIT Bank has no physical branches for in-person banking.
+- CIT Bank has no branch access.

 Marcus by Goldman Sachs